Home | Send Feedback | Share on Bluesky |

 Ttl3.java

 MongoDB deletes the documents at the specified date and time.
-As usual, there is a little delay between the specified expiration date and MongoDB deleting the document, because the background thread only runs every 60 seconds.
+As usual, there is a slight delay between the specified expiration date and MongoDB deleting the document, because the background thread only runs every 60 seconds.

 System.out.println(collection.countDocuments()); // 3